holistudio/project-spaceship/UPDATES.md

 next_state_values = torch.zeros((BATCH_SIZE,5), device=device)
 ```

-At first I thought "Are terminal states associated with reward = 0?
+At first I read that and thought, "Are terminal states associated with reward = 0?
 If so, shouldn't it be whatever the final reward was?"

-Then I saw how next state was used
+Then I saw how next state was used:

 ```
 # Compute the expected Q values
 expected_state_action_values = (next_state_values * GAMMA) + reward_batch.unsqueeze(1)
 ```

 It's not that we're assuming the reward is 0 for next state.
-We're assuming that the value of next state beyond a terminated episode is 0. the expected Q values therefore only get updated with the actual reward at the end of the episode, not a reward=0.
+We're assuming that the value of next state beyond a terminated episode is 0.
+When the next state value=0, the expected Q-values therefore only get updated with the actual reward at the end of the episode, not a reward=0.

+Another major update: The environment state reflects both what cells are unfilled and what cells need to be filled based on the target object's voxel model.

+So the state is initialized with values of -1 to represent empty cell, but substracts further at cells where there's supposed to be something filled.

 ```
 """environment.py"""
-self.state[2:5,:,:,:] = self.state[2:5,:,:,:] - 9 * self.target_vox_tensor`
+self.state[2:5,:,:,:] = self.state[2:5,:,:,:] - 9 * self.target_vox_tensor` # x,y,z values only
 ```

-So at a grid cell where there's supposed to be a block it will look like
+So at a grid cell where there's supposed to be a block, the initial state will look like

 ```
 tensor([2843684,      -1,     -10,     -10,     -10,      -1,      -1])